 The first step is to keep careful track of your pay and know what is being deducted from your paycheck.
 Know how many hours you have worked and make sure each hour is being accounted for on your paycheck.
 It is also helpful to know your rights regarding work and overtime pay.
 If you work over 40 hours a week, ensure that you are being paid proper overtime wages for the amount of time over 40 hours.

-Unionizing is also a way to avoid wage theft.
+Unionizing is also a way to avoid wage theft and unpaid wages.
 Union workers negotiate a contract to receive pay, and if wage theft is occurring then union advocates can challenge the wages being paid.
 Unions also provide an outlet for expressing concern or complaining about employer wages.

 I think I am a victim of wage theft.
 What can I do?